 If you as a shareholder meet all the five conditions outlined above, Rule 144 will allow you to sell your restricted securities and get the restrictive legend removed.
 You will need to obtain an opinion of counsel stating that the sale is eligible for the Rule 144 exemption (the Rule 144 Opinion Letter).

 Then there are two options for filing your application:

 You can work with your own securities broker who can help you to collect the necessary documents for the application.
 Once approved, the stock can be deposited directly into your brokerage account for resale.
 Affiliates, insiders, and control persons must follow this option.

 If you are not an affiliate or insider of the issuing company, you can work with a transfer agent to remove the restricted legend on your securities.
 You will need the original stock certificates, a Rule 144 seller's representation letter, a legal opinion letter from qualified securities counsel, and the applicable fees.

 If you need help with interpreting or applying for a Rule 144 exemption, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.